Course overview

 Want a diverse career at the forefront of new technology?

 The course offers you a range of industry-based learning opportunities to further develop your professional IT career, including hands-on practical experience in industry for eligible students.
-This practical experience enhances the future employment prospects of students without industry exposure, adding experience to your resume and developing your professional networks before graduation.
+This practical experience enhances your future employment prospects, adding experience to your resume and developing your professional networks before graduation.

 IT professionals play critical roles across a broad range of industries – from health care, education and finance, through to government, mining and agriculture.
 By studying information technology, you will enter a dynamic, innovation-driven industry with expansive employment opportunities.